 Additionally, competitors have developed treatments for COVID-19, and additional treatments may be developed in the future.
-For example, Pfizer and Merck have developed antiviral pills for the treatment of mild-to-moderate COVID-19 disease for certain adults who have tested positive for COVID-19.
+For example, Pfizer and Merck have developed antiviral pills for the treatment of COVID-19.
 To the extent that these or other treatments are viewed as an alternative to vaccination against COVID-19, our competitive position could be harmed.

-Competition for the sale of our COVID-19 vaccine can be impacted by a number of factors, including: the efficacy of our vaccine in preventing COVID-19 (particularly in the prevention of severe cases of COVID-19); the ability of our vaccine, or future iterations of the vaccine, and boosters to protect effectively against variants of the SARS-CoV-2 virus; perceptions of the efficacy of our vaccine; concerns about potential side effects from the vaccine, its safety or tolerability; the novelty of mRNA-based technology; storage and handling conditions for our vaccine and the ease or difficulty with which it can be distributed; the timing and scope of regulatory approvals; reimbursement coverage; our costs to produce and distribute our vaccine; and our ability to scale our manufacturing and distribution effectively as we continue to expand shipments internationally.
-The competitiveness of our COVID-19 vaccine in the future may also depend upon whether we are successful in efforts to combine the vaccine with other vaccines, like seasonal flu and RSV, and whether our competitors are successful in similar efforts.
+Competition for the sale of our COVID-19 vaccines can be impacted by a number of factors, including: the efficacy of our vaccine in preventing COVID-19 (particularly in the prevention of severe cases of COVID-19); the ability of our vaccines, and boosters to protect effectively against variants of the SARS-CoV-2 virus; perceptions of the efficacy of our vaccine; concerns about potential side effects from the vaccine, its safety or tolerability; the novelty of mRNA technology; storage and handling conditions for our vaccines and the ease or difficulty with which they can be distributed; the timing and scope of regulatory approvals; reimbursement coverage; our costs to produce and distribute our vaccines; and our ability to scale our manufacturing and distribution effectively as we continue to expand shipments internationally.
+The competitiveness of our COVID-19 vaccines in the future may also depend upon whether we are successful in our efforts to produce combination respiratory vaccines, which would combine protection against various respiratory diseases, such as seasonal flu, RSV and COVID-19 in a single shot.
+We will also be impacted by the degree of success that our competitors have with similar efforts.

 Additionally, standalone vaccines we may develop for respiratory diseases, such as seasonal flu vaccines, will face competition from existing vaccines and treatments, as well as future medicines developed by competitors.
 Our competitive positioning may also be affected by the fact that we do not have as long a history of producing pharmaceutical products or existing commercial relationships compared to certain of our competitors.

 There are additional companies that are working on mRNA medicines, some of which have reached commercialization.
-Companies with mRNA programs include BioNTech and Pfizer (alone and in partnership with BioNTech and others).
-Other competitors include Sanofi (through the acquisition of Translate Bio), CureVac and GlaxoSmithKline, Arcturus Therapeutics, eTheRNA Immunotherapies Ethris, Genevant Sciences, Stemirna Therapeutics and Abogen Biosciences, which is developing a COVID-19 mRNA vaccine in collaboration with Walvax Biotechnology and the PLA Academy of Military Science.
-We also compete against other pharmaceutical companies in the market for COVID-19 vaccines that do not utilize mRNA-based technologies, including AstraZeneca and Johnson & Johnson, among others.
+Companies with mRNA programs include BioNTech and Pfizer (alone and in partnership with BioNTech, Beam Therapeutics and others).
+Others include Sanofi, GlaxoSmithKline and CureVac.
+We also compete against other pharmaceutical companies in the market for COVID-19 vaccines that do not utilize mRNA technologies, including AstraZeneca, Johnson & Johnson and Novavax, among others.